 The FCP is the maximum price that a manufacturer may charge for a covered drug sold to the Big 4 Federal entities engaged in providing healthcare services — VA, DoD, PHS/HIS, and the Coast Guard.
 The FCP is effective for a calendar year, or that portion of a calendar year in which the covered drug is marketed.

 The calculation for the FCP is: (annual non-FAMP x 0.76) — any additional discounts.
 The Industrial Funding Fee is not included in the FCP.

 The Big 4 include the Department of Veteran Affairs (VA), Department of Defense (DoD), Public Health Services (PHS), including Indian Health Services, and the Coast Guard.
-State Veteran Homes who have a sharing agreement with the VA and have elected options 2, 3 or 4 (VHA IL 10-99-001), and the division of Immigration Health Services that purchases drugs for use in their clinics.
+State Veteran Homes who have a sharing agreement with the VA and have elected options 2, 3 or 4 (VHA IL 10-99-001) are also eligible for Big 4 pricing.

 The Federal Ceiling Price (FCP) only applies to Big 4 sales; therefore, manufacturers may offer one price to all FSS customers (FCP or lower), or they can have offer one price for the Big 4 (FCP or lower) and a negotiated FSS price that applies to all other Government agencies.

 Yes, all manufacturers must calculate and report the non-Federal Average Manufacturer Prices (non-FAMP) and the Federal Ceiling Price (FCP) for all new covered drugs after one full calendar quarter or sales.
 The permanent calculated FCP will remain effective until annual pricing updates become effective the following year.
 No annual non-FAMP report will be required for new drugs that do not have at least one full calendar quarter of sales.